 Figure 1: Simple time flight experiment measuring the speed of light

 3. Figure 2 shows the setup of an experiment to measure the speed of light.
-A laser is configured to output a beam with 10 MHz sinusoidal amplitude, and directed towards a reflector.
-A photodetector is co-located on the laser, and enables measurement of the phase of the reflected beam.
+A laser is configured to output a beam of light with 10 MHz sinusoidal amplitude, and directed towards a reflector.
+A photodetector is co-located on the laser, and enables measurement of the phase of the reflected beam of light.
 The reflector is initially positioned at 1 m from the laser, and the phase of the reflected beam measured as φ1 = (0.35 * 2π) rad.
 The reflector is then moved to a distance 2.5 m from the detector and the phase of the reflected beam measured to be φ2 = (0.45 * 2π) rad.
 From these phase measurements, calculate the speed of light:

 Figure 2: Simple phase measurement experiment measuring the speed of light